eudoxia0/eudoxia0.github.io/article/_posts/2027-01-01-books-i-enjoyed-in-2026.md

 [_Beyond the Rift_][btr] by [Peter Watts][pw].

 [_The Plains_][plains] by [Gerald Murnane][gm].
-The first half is beautifully written, magical-realist, full of interesting imagery.
+The first half is beautifully written, magical-realist, full of surreal and interesting imagery.
 But by the second half it's tiresome and repetitive.

 [_Annihilation_][ann] by [Jeff VanderMeer][jvm].